This article was updated in July 2023.

-Fortunately, by doing a bit of research ahead of time, you can get a pretty good idea of how much you’ll have to pay, depending on your state.
+Fortunately, by doing a bit of research when looking for apartments for rent, apart from finding out the cost of living, you can also get a pretty good idea of how much you’ll have to pay on utilities, depending on your state.
 For instance, if you live in the northern states, you’ll save on utilities by not using air conditioning during the summer months, but you’ll also spend more on gas bills in the winter.

 Check out the interactive map below to see what the typical apartment utilities are and how much you’re likely to pay each month, on average, in your state.

 What Is the Average Electric Bill?

 The electricity bill will likely be one of your highest monthly utility expenses.
 On average, the typical apartment-dwelling American uses 38% of their home’s total energy on space heating and cooling, and 30% on water heating, while the rest goes on to appliances, electronics and lighting.
 Your apartment electricity bill will also be higher or lower depending on the number of people in your household; the state you live in; the number of appliances and electronics using electricity; and the size of your apartment.

 Notably, some states record higher average electricity consumption, which then leads to a higher average electricity bill.
 At the upper end of the spectrum is Connecticut with an average electric bill of $246.
 It’s followed by Hawaii with $229 and New Hampshire with $195.
 At the opposite end, the Colorado average is $95, whereas New Mexico’s is $89.
 Utah sees the lowest average electric bill of $84.